uma-dev/GCP-course/notes.md

 **Durability** [percentage of data losed]: commonly 11 nines, it is really high because once data is lost, there is no way to get it back.
 It is commonly more important that availability.

-- A common way to improve durability is storing multiple copies of data, but this bring some challenges.
+- A common way to improve durability is storing multiple copies of data, but this bring some challenges like:

+  - Consistency
+    - Strong consistency -> slow
+    - Eventual consistency -> lag of seconds between replicas
+    - Read-after-write consistency -> Inserts are immediate but updates have eventual consistency

 **Recovery Point Objective (RPO)**
 Maximum acceptable period of data loss